apankrat/notes/fast-case-conversion/README.md

          32     x       55      =     1760    -    345    =    1415
          16     x       66      =     1056    -    187    =     869

-The last columns is the number of items in the table.
+The last column is the number of items in the table.
 But let's not forget the index:

     Block size  |  Index size  |  Table size  |  Total size